Country Profile United States

 United States

 The United States is the largest economy in the world.
-Nominal GDP reached about $25 trillion in 2022.
+Nominal GDP reached about $27 trillion in 2023.
 The US outperforms most other developed economies on measures of per capita income and business climate.
-The growth outlook is slightly lower than other advanced economies whilecreditworthiness is high.
+The growth outlook is in line with other advanced economies while creditworthiness is high.

 Economic outlook

-Persistent issues in global supply chains and runaway inflation that prompts even more aggressive interest rate hikes remain the chief risks to the outlook.
-On the upside, the potential for an easing of supply chain bottlenecks and commodity prices could contribute to a faster easing of inflation and boost private consumption.
+Persistent issues in global supply chains that keep upward pressure on inflation and prompt higher-for-longer interest rates remains the chief risk to the outlook.
+On the upside, the potential for further easing of supply chain bottlenecks and commodity prices could contribute to a faster fall in inflation that boosts private consumption more than expected.

-Longer term, the government’s infrastructure spending bill will boost public consumption and investment over the next 10 years, helping to raise the productive capacity of the economy.
-Alongside this, investment in infrastructure and local supply chains will help enable the shift toward greener power sources, such as an upgraded electricity grid and marine facilities to support the build out of offshore wind power.
+Longer term, the government’s infrastructure spending bill should boost public consumption and investment over the next 10 years, helping raise the productive capacity of the economy.
+Alongside this, investment in infrastructure and local supply chains will likely help enable the shift toward greener power sources, such as an upgraded electricity grid and marine facilities to support the build out of offshore wind power.
+The Inflation Reduction Act will also support greater investment in renewable energy.
 An ageing population remains a constraint on long-term growth.
-Overall, the Congressional Budget Office’s latest projections (May 2022) point to growth of 1.6% per annum, on average, over the 10 years to 2032.
+Overall, the IMF predicts growth of 2% on average between 2025 and 2028.
+The Congressional Budget Office’s latest projections (June 2023) points to a similar long-term outlook, of 2% GDP growth per annum, on average, over the 10 years to 2033.

 Chart - United States - Real GDP Growth

 GDP per capita is amongst the highest in the world.
-The IMF forecasts GDP per capita to approach US$90,000 by 2027.
-Still, household budgets are being squeezed by current high inflation, as real wages have declined.
-Long-standing inequalities in income and wealth remain.
+The IMF forecasts GDP per capita to approach US$95,000 by 2028.
+Still, long-standing inequalities in income and wealth remain.

 Chart - United States Per Capita GDP